 In order to accommodate an increase in the number of personnel since the Botts campus was built, additional off-site space has been leased.
-Three satellite campuses of approximately 175,000 square feet of office space are currently leased.
-An additional satellite campus of approximately 275,000 square feet of future manufacturing space is also currently leased.
-No new space was added in 2021.
+Four satellite campuses of approximately 175,000 square feet of office space are currently leased.
+An additional approximately 275,000 square feet of future manufacturing space is also currently leased.
+No new space was added in 2022.

-The KCNSC NMO consists of approximately 162,000 rentable square feet across seven buildings located in Albuquerque, NM.
-Approximately 10,000 square feet is office space and the remaining 152,000 square feet is utilized for manufacturing space, including 20,000 square feet that was added in 2021.
+The KCNSC NMO consists of approximately 158,000 rentable square feet across six buildings located in Albuquerque, NM.
+Approximately 43,000 square feet is office space while the remaining 115,000 square feet is utilized for manufacturing space.
+No new space was added in 2022.